calcinai/xero-php/README.md

 [![Latest Stable Version](https://poser.pugx.org/calcinai/xero-php/v/stable)](https://packagist.org/packages/calcinai/xero-php)
 [![Total Downloads](https://poser.pugx.org/calcinai/xero-php/downloads)](https://packagist.org/packages/calcinai/xero-php)

-A client implementation of the [Xero API](<http://developer.xero.com>), with a cleaner OAuth interface and ORM-like abstraction.
+A client library for the [Xero API](<http://developer.xero.com>), including an OAuth interface and ORM-like abstraction.

-## Background

-I hate reinventing the wheel, but this was written out of desperation.
-I wasn't comfortable putting the implementation that's recommended by Xero in to production, even after persisting with extending it.

 This is loosely based on the functional flow of XeroAPI/XeroOAuth-PHP, but is split logically into more of an OO design.

-## Main changes
-* Variables are named clearly and only defined if actually used
-* Methods are only defined in one place
-* Project is split into useful components rather than one massive class
-* Organised methods so it's more clear what's going on and how to debug
-* More robust implementation of signing methods
-* Removal of countless semantic issues

-This library has been tested with Private, Public and Partner apps but is still a WIP, I'd love contributions/fixes from anyone that is keen to join the cause!
+This library has been tested with Private, Public and Partner applications.

 ### Model Generation

-Any files in the XeroPHP/Models directory are system generated.
-Ideally, these shouldn't be modified directly, as it will be difficult to track/update.
-Instead, if you notice something wrong with them, have a look at the ```generate/``` folder.
-This contains the generation code, which actually just scrapes <http://developer.xero.com/documentation/> and parses out model/property/relation information.
+All the models were historically generated from the Xero developer docs.
+This has become too hard to maintain, as there is some key data missing in some cases.
+If you spot something wrong, feel free to make a PR.

 ## Requirements
 * PHP 5.5+